Tired of all the lists pointing out interesting things to look out for? Here’s a list that explains why those lists are losing their edge.

 - Reason 8 will be included in The Second List Of 12 Reasons Why Lists With Reasons, Facts And Other Trivia Are A Pain In The Neck.

-(Note: If you feel that this list is repeating the same thing by expressing the same point in a slightly different manner each time, and that it’s becoming harder to stay focused as you go down the list, then you’re getting it.
-Endless recycling in the written form can bring about incredible boredom and annoyance, as these lists do.)
+(Note: If you feel that this list is repeating the same thing by expressing the same point in a slightly different manner over and over again, and that it’s harder to stay focused as you go down the list, jackpot!)
+Moving on …

 - They blend the meat and vegetables with the sweet stuff, mixing sugar with tang, fibre and caution, adding water and ammonia to keep things clean and cute: five things for a good diet, five ways to enjoy London, seven ways to be happy, ten reasons why we love cats, ten reasons why we must protect the environment and eight buildings everyone should live in.
-Everything loses its meaning as the material is presented in an endless stream of lighthearted information that de-differentiates the lot.
+Everything loses its meaning as the material comes crashing through your newsfeeds in an endless stream of lighthearted information that de-differentiates the lot.

 - They become hard to digest, making people look for something fresh, different and substantial, like longer articles, or lists with pics and an opinion at the end, or an opening argument to frame the points to follow, something, anything that doesn’t take readers for granted by presenting them with the same format and material over and over again.

 There!
 I hope that did it for you.